mscws/cws-caseworker-parent-portal/README.md

 ## Architecture

-Our architecture is based on JavaScript (Angular.js) with a Java API (Dropwizard) and PostgreSQL database.
+Our architecture is based on HtML5, JavaScript (Angular.js) with a Java API (Dropwizard), Apache Tomcat 8.0 and mySQL database.

 [Application Architecture](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Application-Architecture)